George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

 California Department of Public Health Investagation

 Investigation of the 1953 George AFB Radiological Decontamination CentersIn 2015-16, the California Department of Public Health (CDPH) Radiologic Health Branch investigated the radiological decontamination centers at George AFB.
-CDPH concluded that there were historical documents that demonstrate that aircraft were decontaminated at George AFB and the Air Force has NOT publicly acknowledged the radiological contamination or the cleanup of this possible radiological contamination.
+CDPH concluded that historical documents demonstrate that aircraft were decontaminated at George AFB, and the Air Force has NOT publicly acknowledged the radiological contamination or the cleanup of this possible radiological contamination.

 The location of the decontamination centers and “Hot” aircraft parking

-With the recent declassification and/or release of documents, through FOIA, by the Air Force Historical Research Agency (AFHRA) and Defense Threat Reduction Agency (DTRA) we now know that there were several Atmospheric Nuclear Weapons Testing Radiological Decontamination Centers at the former George Air Force Base (AFB), CA – EPA Superfund ID: CA2570024453.
+With the recent declassification and/or release of documents through FOIA by the Air Force Historical Research Agency (AFHRA) and Defense Threat Reduction Agency (DTRA), we now know that several Atmospheric Nuclear Weapons Testing Radiological Decontamination Centers were located at the former George Air Force Base (AFB), CA—EPA Superfund ID: CA2570024453.

 “History of the 479th Fighter-Bomber Wing, 1952 to 1953”.
 The maps are on PDF pages 133 and 134 and show the location of the decontamination area as being in the west-central part of the base.
 Photographs of the Decontamination Centers start on page 282